-AYER — Ayer-Shirley held a slim six-point advantage at halftime, but it could not keep the Bromfield-Maynard steeds at bay, Friday night at Harold Norton Field.
+AYER — Ayer-Shirley held a six-point advantage at half-time, but it could not keep the Bromfield-Maynard steeds at bay Friday night at Harold Norton Field.

 Bromfield-Maynard exploded for 28 unanswered points in the second half to roll over the host Panthers, 40-20.
-Bromfield-Maynard junior fullback Bryan Kiley lit up the Panthers defense with 14 carries-for-169 yards and 3 TDs.
+Bromfield-Maynard junior fullback Bryan Kiley lit up the Panthers defense with 14 carries for 169 yards and 3 touchdowns.

 “They imposed their will on us in the second half,” first-year Ayer-Shirley head coach Billy Wright said.
 “The kids reacted well to the run in the first half.
 In the second half, they just could not sustain the effort they had in the first half.”